WEST ROXBURY TO NEEDHAM RELIABILITY PROJECT

 This construction project will improve the transmission system in the Boston area so customers will have reliable power to meet their growing energy needs.

-For the West Roxbury to Needham Reliability Project, Eversource proposes to separate the overhead transmission lines on existing double-circuit towers on the right of way (power line corridor) between substations in the Boston neighborhood of West Roxbury and Needham, Mass.
+At Eversource, we're proud to serve the neighborhoods where we work and live.
+For the West Roxbury to Needham Reliability Project, our crews are working to separate the overhead transmission lines on existing double-circuit towers on the right of way (power line corridor) between substations in the Boston neighborhood of West Roxbury and Needham, Mass.

-The project route will cross about five miles between the Baker Street Substation in West Roxbury and the Needham Substation in Needham.
-The separation work will involve relocating 1.6 miles of the line onto new sets of structures on the rights of way in Boston, Dedham and Needham.
+The project route crosses about 4.5 miles between the Baker Street Substation in West Roxbury and the Needham Substation in Needham.
+The separation work involves relocating 1.6 miles of the line onto new sets of structures on the rights of way in Boston, Dedham and Needham.

-In Needham, the newly separated line will exit the overhead right of way on Valley Road and transition to underground.
-The underground line will then extend about 3.5 miles on the preferred route from Valley Road to Needham Substation.
+In Needham, the newly separated line exits the overhead right of way on Valley Road and transitions to underground.
+The underground line will then extend about 3 miles from Valley Road to Needham Substation.

 * Click to Enlarge